Ivan Yevenko

 Let's write a paper!
 Email X GitHub

 I'm an Artificial Life researcher.
 WTF is Artificial Life?
+I also run a hacker house for researchers: calculus.house

 There's no particular problem I'm trying to solve, but what I'm really interested in is developing an intuitive understanding of how and why life happens.